 Clothing is also incredibly intricate in most anime pieces.
 Fashion is a huge part of the culture, and with a lot of people out to recreate functional, wearable versions of anime, video game, and comic book clothing and costumes in a cultural movement called cosplay, you better be sure that your clothes are accurate in your art.

 In the end, Anime Central was a wonderful experience.
 The people putting on the show were accommodating, gracious, and crazy helpful whenever I needed something.
 The crowd was HUGE, and everyone seemed to be having just such a darn good time.
 I can’t wait to go back to the show in the future and make more art for everyone in Chicago!

 My time lapse video from this mural is also one of my favorite, maybe it is just the way it synched up so well with the Madoka Magica theme music.
-Click here to check out The Anime Central Madoka Magica Chalk Art Mural Time Lapse Video.
+Go to my YouTube channel to check it out.